-Stopping class certification in its tracks before discovery
+Stopping class certification for manufacturer client before discovery ensued.

 Our Client's Challenge